takmanman/takmanman.github.io/_posts/2020-04-22-github-page-aws-lambda.md

 <h1 id="aws_section">3.
 Amazon API Gateway and AWS Lambda</h1>
 <h2>3.a Setting Up the REST API</h2>
 Amazon API Gateway let us create APIs that access various Amazon Web Service.
 In our case, we just want to set up a simple REST API that invokes an AWS Lambda function.
-Creating a REST API with Lambda integration is extremely simple, just follow this <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html">5-step guideline</a>
+Creating a REST API with Lambda integration is extremely simple, just follow this <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html" target ="_blank">5-step guideline</a>
 (Actually we just need the first three steps, but I think it is good to go through all five.)

 Once you have a basic idea of how to set up a REST API and link it to an AWS Lambda function, you can set one up for your comment system.